wushenrong/legacy-puyo-tools/docs/source/formats/formats.md

 ## The `fpd` format

 The `fpd` format is a binary character table format used by the developers of Puyo Puyo!
-15th Anniversary and Puyo Puyo 7 to convert Unicode characters into an index that can be used by the [`mtx` format](#the-mtx-format) for text.
-Each character entry in the `fpd` is 3 bytes long and formatted as follows:
-`XX XX YY`.
+15th Anniversary and Puyo Puyo 7 to map indexes used by the [`mtx` format](#the-mtx-format) to Unicode characters.
+Each character entry in the `fpd` is 3 bytes long and formatted as follows: `XX XX YY`.
 Where `XX XX` is the character's Unicode code point in little-endian and `YY` is the width of the character.
 Due to only having two bytes to store the character, this format cannot store surrogate pairs and only encodes the Basic Multilingual Plane which goes from `U+0000` to `U+FFFF`.

 :::{note} The character encoding is UTF-16 little-endian.
 But pedantically it is the older UCS-2 encoding, which is deprecated.